Your complete guide to Trump’s Jewish advisers and pro-Israel cabinet

 ► Scott Bessen, a hedge fund manager and a top fundraiser for Trump, is the leading candidate for treasury.
 The department oversees economic and trade sanctions on Iran and other bad actors.
 Bessen is described as a protege of Jewish billionaire George Soros, serving for two decades as management investing chief at the Soros Fund Management.
 Trump invoked the Soros-as-puppeteer antisemitic conspiracy in his fundraising emails last year.

-Outside Jewish advisers and people with access:
+Outside Jewish advisers and people with access

 ► Jared Kushner, Trump’s son-in-law and former Middle East adviser, who said earlier this year he would not return to the White House, is involved behind the scenes and could be a key player in a potential normalization deal between Saudi Arabia and Israel.

-► Massad Boulos, the Lebanese American father-in-law of Tiffany Trump who led outreach to Arab-American communities during the election, is likely to be the point person for Lebanon and have Trump’s ear on the Middle East.
+► Massad Boulos, the Lebanese American father-in-law of Tiffany Trump who led outreach to Arab-American communities during the election, is likely to be the point person for Lebanon and to have Trump’s ear on the Middle East.

 ► David Friedman, Trump’s first ambassador to Israel, is interested in returning to a national security position to influence Middle East policy and advance a pro-settlement agenda.